SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: SignVAE: A Strong 3D SLP Baseline

-where $\Lrecon$ is the MSE loss and $\beta$ is a hyper-parameter. $\sg$ is the detach operation to stop the gradient.
+where $L_{recon}$ is the MSE loss and $\beta$ is a hyper-parameter. $\mathrm{sg}$ is the \emph{detach} operation to stop the gradient.
 We provide more details regarding the network architecture and training in our appendix.

-\paragraph{Prompt feature extraction for parallel linguistic feature generation.} In terms of the linguistic condition $c$ from input prompt, typical motion generation tasks usually leverage LLM to produce linguistic prior for efficient learning.
-In our task of spoken language and word-level annotation, we leverage CLIP~\citep{radford2021learning} as our prompt encoder to obtain the text embedding $E^{l}$.
+\paragraph{Prompt feature extraction for parallel linguistic feature generation} For efficient learning, typical motion generation tasks usually leverage an LLM to produce linguistic prior (condition) $c$ given an input prompt.
+In our task of spoken language and word-level annotation, we leverage CLIP~\cite{radford2021learning} as our prompt encoder to obtain the text embedding $E^{l}$.
 However, this does not extend to all the other SL annotations we desire.
 As a remedy, to enable applications with different prompts such as HamNoSys, instead of relying on the existing pre-trained CLIP, we define a new prompt encoder for embedding.
-After quantizing the prompt (\eg HamNoSys glyph) into tokens with length $s$, we use an embedding layer to produce the linguistic feature $\hat{E^{l}_{1:s}}=(\hat{e}^{l}_{1},...,\hat{e}^{l}_{s})$ with same dimension $d_{l}$ as the text embeddings of CLIP~\citep{radford2021learning}.
+After quantizing the prompt (\eg HamNoSys glyph) into tokens with length $s$, we use an embedding layer to produce the linguistic feature $\hat{E^{l}_{1:s}}=(\hat{e}^{l}_{1},...,\hat{e}^{l}_{s})$ with same dimension $d_{l}$ as the text embeddings of CLIP~\cite{radford2021learning}.
 For simplicity, we use "text" to represent all different input prompts.
-Subsequently, motivated by the fact that the text prompts are highly correlated and aligned with the motion sequence, we propose a \emph{parallel linguistic feature generator} (PLFG) coupled with the SL motion generator.
+Subsequently, motivated by the fact that the text prompts are highly correlated and aligned with the motion sequence, we propose a linguistic VQVAE as our \emph{parallel linguistic feature generator} (PLFG) module coupled with the SL motion generator.
 In particular, we leverage a similar quantization process using the codebook $Z_{l}$ and training scheme as in the {SL motion generator} to yield linguistic features:

-where $F^{l}_{1:s}$ is the latent feature after encoding the initial linguistic feature. $\hat{F^{l}_{1:s}}$ is the quantized linguistic feature after applying $\hat{f_{j}^{l}} = \mathop{\arg\max}\limits_{z_{i}\in Z_{l}}||f_{j}^{l} - z_{i}||_{2}$ to $F^{l}_{1:s}$.
+where $F^{l}_{1:s}$ is the latent feature after encoding the initial linguistic feature. $\hat{F^{l}_{1:s}}$ is the quantized linguistic feature after applying $\hat{f_{j}^{l}} = \mathop{\arg\max}\limits_{z_{i}\in Z_{l}}\|f_{j}^{l} - z_{i}\|_{2}$ to $F^{l}_{1:s}$.